On the digital track: transit in unpredictable times

-This new landscape, managed properly, may offer more opportunities than ever with a workforce equipped to handle the rapidly changing environment that will characterize economies for decades to come.
+This new landscape, managed properly, may offer more opportunities than ever with a workforce equipped to handle the rapidly changing environment that will characterise economies for decades to come.

 One of these opportunities for employers is worker mobility—that is, the ability to source the best talent wherever they are and whenever they need them.
-Regulators can help facilitate with tax incentives, state-of-the-art telecommunications infrastructure, and unemployment benefits that recognize the likelihood of periods of joblessness over the course of a person’s career.
-Businesses, too, have a role to play by considering how best to invest in lifelong learning and training, and redeploy talent to future-proof skills.
+Regulators can help facilitate with tax incentives, state-of-the-art telecommunications infrastructure and unemployment benefits that recognise the likelihood of periods of joblessness over the course of a person’s career.
+Businesses, too, have a role to play by considering how best to invest in lifelong learning and training and redeploy talent to future-proof skills.

 Laying the foundation and building on it

-Cooperating with the private sector, skills training programs can supplement or complement ongoing upgrades offered to employees in much the same way advanced degrees are becoming more and more customizable.
+Cooperating with the private sector, skills training programmes can supplement or complement ongoing upgrades offered to employees in much the same way advanced degrees are becoming more and more customisable.
 By showing flexibility, a jurisdiction that grasps what employers will be looking for in the future will have a strong competitive advantage when it comes to attracting new investment.

 The right skills: taking the cue from industry